bruffridge/AppLayout/README.md

         .layoutOuter(@layout);//fixed or fluid with defaults.
         ...

 This will result in a layout that expands to fill 100% of the viewport.
 You can also give it bounds by adding a couple of variables.
-Just uncomment these two lines in site.less:
+Just uncomment these two lines in variables.less:

     @layoutMax:         1280px;//optional if @layout = fluid. default is no max.
     @layoutMin:         800px;//optional if @layout = fluid. default is no min.

-Then modify these to:
+Then modify these in site.less to:

     div#footer, div#header, div#body {
         .layoutInner(@layout, @layoutMin, @layoutMax);